 Don’t overlook stress and sleep

-Getting these two aspects of your health under control are crucial.
+Getting these two aspects of your health under control is crucial.
 Excess stress or poor sleep both result in higher levels of cortisol.
 The higher your cortisol the more you will use carbohydrates for fuel instead of fat.

 Key nutrients for getting the most out of your exercise